mattfedd/mattfedd.github.io/_posts/2016-05-20-travelling-to-japan-first-day.markdown

 Some of the more interesting features need a bit of investigation though.
 Like the robo-toilet.
 It has a [little notice on the wall detailing some of the important bits in English](https://farm8.staticflickr.com/7371/26854796200_a843b9550a_c.jpg).
 Like how to use the bidet portion, or how to choose water pressure or seat temperature.
 Very cool nonetheless.

 There's a small kitchenette, a washer/dryer, a bath/shower, a toilet, and a bedroom.
 All the essentials.
 Also there's a common area in the apartment complex with an N64, ping pong, SEGA Genesis, and all sorts of other things.
-Time to get good at old school Smash Bros again.
+Time to get good at Super Smash Bros again.

 ## Food